hoangdloc/social-network-website-project/README.md

-#Social network website Nhanchinher
+#Social network website Socialhub

 This is my first project about social network.
-The purpose is creating a website for Nhan Chinh Student.
+The purpose is creating a website for learning and training.

 ## Acknowledgements